 Our company office is based in Hanoi where all rides start, you can end anywhere in Vietnam for an extra charge.
-Sadly, we currently don’t provide any trip starting in any other places rather than Hanoi.
+Sadly, we currently don’t provide any trips starting in any other place rather than Hanoi.
 Our main area is North Vietnam and the Ho Chi Minh trail/road that runs along the country’s length.

 4. How is the traffic in Vietnam?

 Within city areas, it has to be one of the craziest in the world!
 But all of our trips avoid driving through big cities.
 We prefer to take small roads, which are absolutely much more fun and beautiful than the main roads.
 This way you see more wonderful smiles from the local people on the side of the roads all screaming “HELLO!!”